Arts and culture at the ECB

 ECB art collection

 Since 2015, our collection has further expanded with acquisitions relating to specific themes.
 Over time, it has become a record that reflects on the developments in contemporary European art that have taken place since the 1990s.
 In 2018, the 21st exhibition of the series put the contemporary art scene of Estonia into the spotlight and in 2019, we will feature contemporary art from Croatia.
-Guided tours of the collection in the ECB’s main building will be available from the beginning of 2019.
+As soon as tours are available again, you will find more information here.

 The Cultural Days of the ECB provide an opportunity to celebrate Europe’s “unity in diversity”.
 Each year, they focus on a different Member State of the European Union.